How to make a clean and modern data analysis, Part I.

 Auditing students are expected to complete all assessments (assignments, peer reviews, and participation).
 The difference between enrolling for credit is that auditing students are graded on each assignment on a pass/fail basis.

-STAT 545 uses Slack for informal communications.
-Note that the messages sent on Slack are stored on a US server.
+STAT 545 uses Slack for course communications.
+Note that the messages sent on Slack are stored on servers outside of Canada.

 STAT 545 asks students to work on github.com.
-Please produce work knowing that the material you put on GitHub will be stored on US servers.
+Please produce work knowing that the material you put on GitHub will be stored on servers outside of Canada.

 The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PST).
 So, please be mindful of a 17:00 PST cutoff on Fridays when asking assignment-related questions.